Essential items for your car emergency kit to keep you safe

 Small amount of cash

 You may find yourself needing emergency money in a breakdown.
 It’s a good idea to keep spare money hidden in your car for unexpected events, from needing a taxi to refuelling your car.
 Remember, you don’t need to keep any more than $50 – this cash is just for an emergency.
 Visible money is enough for some opportunistic thieves to break into your car, so ensure that your cash is well hidden in your car.
+If you have a digital wallet on your phone, this is another reason to keep your phone charged and not use it as a torch.

 first aid kit with supplies displayed

-Make sure your car first aid kit is well-stocked and maintained.
+Make sure your car first aid kit is well stocked and maintained.
 Image: Getty

 Roadside assistance membership